So we have a sense of the game plan from the Democrats, from the Dems, the left-wingers, the progressives, because they smell those midterms coming.

 This is from a piece written by Ron Prosor in the Wall Street Journal.

-This week, as Jews celebrate the Passover holiday, very holy for the Jewish faith, they are commemorating the Bible's exit story describing a series of plagues inflicted on ancient Egypt that freed the Israelites, allowing them to make their way to the Holy Land.
+This week, as Jews celebrate the Passover holiday, very holy for the Jewish faith, they are commemorating the Bible's Exodus story describing a series of plagues inflicted on ancient Egypt that freed the Israelites, allowing them to make their way to the Holy Land.

 But over the past century, another exodus driven by a plague of persecution has swept across the Middle East and is emptying the region of its Christian population.